andraglavan-zz/Blog/db_autorestore.md

-# Automated database update and restore with AWS Lambda functions
+# Automated database update and restore with AWS Lambda functions for AWS DocumentDB

-The roadmap to cloud adoption can be difficult to set and implement, but once it is completed it offers a lot of flexibility, a lot of space for continuous improvement and a lot of room for creativity to build new solutions.
-Having automated processes helps your company to focus on what is important for the business and lets the developers experiment more and efficiently optimize their work.
-One of the latest things I've been working on involves a task that needed to be continued after the client's solution was already moved to the cloud.
-What I liked about it was that it is not only taking the advantage of being in the cloud, it also involves serverless technology that I consider to be the next level of cloud solutions.
+In my previous article I talked about my last challenge, namely the automation of an update and restore process for the solution that was already migrated to the cloud.
+We discussed there the advantages of cloud adoption and we have focused on the Aurora DB.
+Another great thing about the cloud is that we can reuse and adapt solutions to meet different requirements.
+We will discuss in this article how we have reused the same solution and what modifications we have made to make it suitable for DocumentDB.

+Amazon DocumentDB has MongoDB compatibility and "is a database service that is purpose-built for JSON data management at scale, fully managed and integrated with AWS, and enterprise-ready with high durability." as AWS states in the official documentation.

-## Scenario
+## Scenario (recap)
 Our customer has 2 different AWS accounts:
  * Acceptance
  * Production